harvardnlp/harvardnlp.github.io/NamedTensor.md

 Here we assume that the coder is trying to combine two tensor using both reduction operations and dimension indexing.
-(Honestly at this point I have forgetten the dimensions stand for).
+(Honestly at this point I have forgotten what  the dimensions stand for).

 The main point though is that this code will run fine for whatever value dim is given.
 The comment here might descibe what is happening but the code itself